Z: Typographic variants

-There is also a variant with a stroke.

-Pronunciation and use
+Use in writing systems

 English

 In modern English orthography, the letter z usually represents the sound /z/.

 It represents /ʒ/ in words like seizure.
 More often, this sound appears as su or si in words such as measure, decision, etc. In all these words, /ʒ/ developed from earlier /zj/ by yod-coalescence.

 Few words in the Basic English vocabulary begin or end with z, though it occurs within other words.
 It is the least frequently used letter in written English, with a frequency of about 0.08% in words.